asulyma/education-easy-app/readme.md

         - copy compose file to env
         - docker-compose up
     - 2.3.
 Deploy to local env
-3. Make a flexible solution for change tag version for the docker and for mvn
+3. Make a flexible solution for select tag version for Deploy to AWS pipeline